 Located in the lowest and innermost part of the uterus, the cervix is a cylinder-shaped neck of tissue that connects the uterus to the vagina.
-The outer portion of the cervix, the part seen by doctors during exams, is called the ectocervix.
-The inner portion is called the endocervix.
-The endocervix also includes a small opening in the center of the ectocervix called the cervical os which leads from the ectocervix to the uterus.
+The outer portion of the cervix is the called the ectocervix.
+It’s the part seen by doctors during pelvic exams.

 What does the cervix do?

-The cervix plays many important roles.
+The cervix does a lot.
+From menstruation to sex to pregnancy–the cervix plays many important roles in a woman’s life.
 For starters, it acts as a barrier between the uterus and the vagina–so it’s one of the reasons a tampon doesn’t get lost in your body.

-For some people, the cervix is a pleasure center during deep penetrative sex, and it aids in conception by changing positions during ovulation to increase the chance of pregnancy.
+For some people, the cervix is a pleasure center during deep penetrative sex.
+If a woman is ovulating, the cervix will change positions to increase the chance of pregnancy.

 During pregnancy, the cervix creates a mucus plug that protects the fetus from infection.
 And during childbirth, it is the cervix that widens to allow for the passage of the baby.